nablarch/nablarch-document/en/application_framework/application_framework/messaging/db/getting_started/table_queue.rst

     }

 Point
-  * Implement the business process in the method :java:extdoc:`handle <nablarch.fw.action.BatchAction.handle(D-nablarch.fw.ExecutionContext)>`.
+  * Implement the business process in the method :java:extdoc:`handle <nablarch.fw.action.BatchAction.handle(D,nablarch.fw.ExecutionContext)>`.
     (Detailed explanation of the process details is omitted as depends on the example dependent.)

   * Returns :java:extdoc:`Result.Success <nablarch.fw.Result.Success>`, which indicates that the processing was normal.